Thibaut-B/Yo.css/README.md

-Saas-boilerplate
+Sass-boilerplate
 ================

-A Boilerplate pattern for start with Saas and ooCSS
+A Boilerplate pattern for start with Sass and ooCSS

 #Installation Sass
 <pre>